qemu/qemu/docs/interop/bitmaps.rst

 The primary interface to manipulating bitmap objects is via the QMP interface.
-If you are not familiar, see the :doc:`qmp-spec` for the protocol, and `qemu-qmp-ref <qemu-qmp-ref.html>`_ for a full reference of all QMP commands.
+If you are not familiar, see the :doc:`qmp-spec` for the protocol, and :doc:`qemu-qmp-ref` for a full reference of all QMP commands.

 Supported Commands
 ~~~~~~~~~~~~~~~~~~